Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Where To Catch Some Rays 1

-The Parks Department has published a list of water safety guidelines and pool recommendations to help keep New Yorkers secure this summer, as well as an amusing seashore quiz to discover which seashore suits them excellent.
+The Parks Department has published a list of water safety guidelines, pool recommendations to help keep New Yorkers secure this summer, and an amusing quiz to discover which seashore suits them excellently.

 Brighton Beach at Coney Island